BinaryExploits/be-full-stack-boilerplate/.github/scripts/workflow-lint-pr/README.md

 This script:
 - Simulates the exact logic from the GitHub Action
+- **Dynamically discovers all workspaces** from your pnpm-workspace.yaml configuration
 - Detects changed files compared to the base branch
-- Groups files by workspace
+- Groups files by workspace automatically
+- **Checks ALL workspaces and reports ALL errors** (doesn't stop at the first failure)
 - Runs ESLint on each workspace with only the changed files
 - Shows you exactly what would happen in CI